xVlad44/star-collider/README.md

-# 3D Particle Collision Simulation
+# 3D Star Collision Simulation

-This Python project simulates a system of particles in 3D space, illustrating gravitational interactions and collisions.
-Particles move under gravitational forces, and when they collide, they merge into larger particles while conserving mass and momentum.
+This Python project simulates a system of stars in 3D space, illustrating gravitational interactions and collisions.
+Stars move under gravitational forces, and when they collide, they merge into larger stars while conserving mass and momentum.

 ![Simulation Preview](assets/demo.png) <!-- Replace with an actual screenshot path -->

 ## Features

-- **Realistic Physics**: Gravitational interactions between particles.
+- **Realistic Physics**: Gravitational interactions between stars.
 - **Star Collisions**: Stars merge on collision, conserving mass and momentum.
 - **Visualization**: 3D visualization using Matplotlib.
 - **Collision Logging**: Details of collisions are saved to a log file (`collision_log.txt`).
-- **Dynamic Annotations**: Collision count, remaining particles, and last collision details displayed during the simulation.
+- **Dynamic Annotations**: Collision count, remaining stars, and last collision details displayed during the simulation.

 ---